Old Master Rose

 My first Old Master was a standard rose I bought for five dollars from a sale at a local Crematorium.
 One of Sam McGredy's 'hand painted' roses, it looked superb in Middle Border surrounded by self sown white and lime green Nicotianas.

-Oops!
 In the winter of 2004 I shifted my Old Master standard - just across the path, you understand.
 It was, after all, the right time of the year to shift a rose!
-I dug him well into his new spot, watered and laid composted around.
+I dug him well into his new spot, watered him, and laid compost gently around his base.
 Old Master, like a crusty old-school painter, obviously abhorred change, and seriously sulked all summer.

 Hand painted!